mserpez/deviget-Frontend-React-Test-BFF/README.md

 ## Getting Stated locally

+- Copy file `.env.example` and rename the copy to `.env.local`.
+- Change port if you want in `.env.local`.
 - Run in project root `yarn` or `npm install`.
 - Run `yarn start` or `npm start`.